Edajve/Ring-Riot/src/main/java/org/boxingTournament/designPlan/designPlan.md

     - player level
         - Description
             - hold the level of each player in respect to the tournament
     - Tournament status
+       - Description
+           - stores whether a fighter is eliminated or still in the tournament
 - Classes
-    - Boxer
+    - Fighter
         - Description
             - This class should hold the specifics and logic for holding their record
         - Attributes